IndividualsinDemand/PoshProject/docs/Get-PoshTemplate.md

 ```

 ## DESCRIPTION
 `Get-PoshTemplate` cmdlet returns the object of PoshTemplate structure that can be used with `Invoke-PoshTemplate` cmdlet.
-It returns a default template object if template path is not provided.
+It is assumed that the project template is in current
+path and this cmdlet picks up the tamplate automatically and outputs the template object.

 ## EXAMPLES